Become a Teacher with the ARC Program

 conducts two sessions each year at the Office of Higher Education in Hartford:

-a full-time 10-week summer program from June to August; the application period
+ARC I - a full-time 10-week summer program from June to August; applications

-for the 2015-16 session are expected to be available mid-April.
+for the summer 2016 session are expected to be available soon.

 session offers subject-based methods classes, and training in areas